maxfordham/mxf-code-docs/book/docs/developing-envsetup.md

 	cd /mnt/c/engDev
     ```
 5. Press CTRL - X and you will be prompted with whether you want to save.
-Press Y to save and exit nano editor.
+Press Y to save and then click enter to confirm the file name to save as.
+Then this will exit out of the nano editor.

 That's it!
-Now when you open WSL on start-up, it will prompt you for your password to mount both conda-bld and jobs.
+Now when you open WSL on start-up, it will prompt you for your password to mount both conda-bld and jobs (if they are not already mounted).

 ### create conda envs